 Just when you thought you had filled out your April Papers right -- with all of those supposedly feel-good tax-deductible donations you made in order to chip away at what you owe/can squeeze out of Uncle Sam -- the Supreme Court swoops in to piss on your tax-return parade: the American govern ...
 More >>

 Today the Supreme Court voted down a federal law banning the sale of videos and other depictions of animal cruelty, saying it violates the right to free speech.
 The law had been enacted in 1999 to limit Internet sales of videos that show women crushing to death small animals, like kittens and ...
 More >>

+The US Supreme Court has pulled the plug on broadcasting the historic Prop 8 federal trial, beginning today in San Francisco.
 Last week, Judge Vaughn Walker made the decision to allow delayed televised coverage of the trial.
 Video coverage was to be available regularly on YouTube, though Wal ...
 More >>

 This week rightblogger Robert Stacy McCain said: "So far as I can tell, conservatives aren't going through anything like the grief/angst/outrage that Democrats went through after the 2000 and 2004 elections.
 There may be activists who would like to generate that kind of reaction, but most conserv ...
 More >>

 Barack Hussein Obama, not taking any chances with the people who killed JFK, made Chief Justice John Roberts re-administer the oath he flubbed on Tuesday.
 "This time we're going to do it very slowly," said Obama, covering with humor his deadly serious warning to Roberts, who pretended to be amused ...
 More >>